erciomunoz/erciomunoz.github.io/_pages/research.md

 # Working Papers:

-* Inequality in Latin America: Learning from matched employer-employee data (with G. Rucci, F. Saltiel, and S. Urzua)
+* Inequality in Latin America: Learning from matched employer-employee data (with G. Rucci, F. Saltiel, and S. Urzua) Submitted
 * The Short-term Impact on GDP of "Bachelet's Reforms"

 # Pre-Doctoral